4.60 from 10 votes

 German Potato Soup

-German Potato Soup is thick, creamy and oh so good!
-This easy soup recipe is packed full of tender potatoes, onions, celery and savory.
+German Potato Soup is thick, creamy, and oh-so good!
+This easy soup recipe is packed with tender potatoes, onions, celery, and savory.

 A white pot of German potato soup.